Skip to main content

 Connor Goodrich

 Connor is a Junior in Microbiology with a minor in Chemistry.
-I'm involved with Oregon State the Pre-Dental club and am currently serving as the volunteer coordinator.
-He is interested in how microbes an effect human health in general, and is working on several projects involving mice in the lab (including mice colony maintenance).
-In his free time I enjoy fishing, watching sports, and hanging out with friends.
+He's involved with Oregon State the Pre-Dental club and is currently serving as the president.
+He is interested in how microbes effect overall human health, and is working on several projects involving mice in the lab (including mice colony maintenance).
+In his free time, he enjoys fishing, camping, and hanging out with friends.

 Austin Murray